micheleangioni/message-board/readme.md

  - $user is an instance of your User model (which must implement the MbUserInterface) where the post will be posted.
  - $categoryId defines the Category of the Post;
- - $code is the key of the lang file array which identifies the coded message.
+ - $code is the key of the lang file array which identifies the coded message;
  - $attributes defines a list of variables can be injected in the coded message.
 See the [Laravel localization documentation](http://laravel.com/docs/5.0/localization) for further details.

 The codes are defined in the `messageboard.php` lang file.
 More codes can be defined this way: